Take a peek inside what will be Wigan's first coworking space - and it's set to open next month

 After receiving full planning permission earlier this year, Cotton Works will transform the historic area into a cutting-edge, mixed-use destination consisting of commercial, residential, food and drink and leisure spaces.

-It is set to become a pioneering 10-minute community, offering residents, workers and visitors the ability to meet most of their everyday needs within a t10-minute walk - from public transport, shops and childcare to restaurants, doctors and green spaces.
+It is set to become a pioneering 10-minute community, offering residents, workers and visitors the ability to meet most of their everyday needs within a 10-minute walk from public transport, shops and childcare to restaurants, doctors and green spaces.

 More businesses are then expected to move into Mill Three, which is the next redevelopment on the schedule.